 Abstract

-The Gaia DR3 catalog of over one million wide binaries opens a precise window onto gravity in the weak-field regime ($a \lesssim 10^{-10}$ m/s$^2$), yet whether the observed velocity excess reflects modified gravity or unresolved systematics remains contested.
-This paper shows that the Temporal Equivalence Principle (TEP)—in which a conformal scalar field modulates matter proper time as $\mathrm{d}\tau/\mathrm{d}t \approx A(\phi)^{1/2}$—addresses that tension through density-dependent screening.
+The Gaia DR3 catalog of over one million wide binaries opens a precise window onto gravity in the weak-field regime ($a \lesssim 10^{-10}\,\mathrm{m\,s^{-2}}$), yet whether the observed velocity excess reflects modified gravity or unresolved systematics remains contested.

-From 341,315 high-purity systems, the analysis identifies a screening transition at $R_s = 2,646 \pm 182$ AU (statistical; $\pm 609$ AU total), strongly preferred over both a flat Newtonian profile ($\Delta \chi^2 = 14{,}845$) and a constant boost ($\Delta \chi^2 = 3{,}583$).
+From 341,315 high-purity systems, the analysis identifies a screening transition at $R_s = 2{,}646 \pm 182$ AU (statistical; $\pm 609$ AU total), strongly preferred over both a flat Newtonian profile ($\Delta \chi^2 = 14{,}845$) and a constant boost ($\Delta \chi^2 = 3{,}583$).
 At large separation the profile saturates at $\alpha_{\rm sat} = 0.366 \pm 0.012$, roughly 35--40% above the Keplerian baseline.
 Broader smooth-transition fits preserve the same few-thousand-AU onset.

 The signal also shows the environmental ordering required by TEP.
-After metallicity-dependent mass corrections and bootstrap uncertainty estimation, the lower-density high-$|Z|$ population transitions at smaller radius than the higher-density midplane ($R_s = 4,673 \pm 194$ versus $7,159 \pm 1,573$ AU), confirmed by a solar-track control ($R_s = 4,099 \pm 239$ versus $6,885 \pm 984$ AU; permutation p < 10^{-4} for the full sample and p < 10^{-3} for the solar track).
-Scrambling tests fail to reproduce the observed screening preference (p < 10^{-4}).
-The wide-binary anomaly is therefore not a generic low-acceleration excess but a structured, environmentally modulated screening transition—one whose morphology, onset scale, and density dependence are quantitatively consistent with the conformal scalar field of TEP and are not reproduced by MOND with or without the External Field Effect.
+With a non-circular metallicity guardrail that uses a conservative external $\beta_{\rm MLR}$ prior unless independent spectroscopic metallicities are cached, the lower-density high-$|Z|$ population transitions at smaller radius than the higher-density midplane ($R_s = 4{,}662 \pm 196$ versus $7{,}131 \pm 1{,}341$ AU), confirmed by a solar-track control ($R_s = 4{,}145 \pm 276$ versus $6{,}856 \pm 920$ AU; permutation $p < 10^{-4}$ for the full sample and $p < 10^{-3}$ for the solar track).
+Scrambling tests and phase-mixed Newtonian orbital forward models fail to reproduce the observed screening preference.
+The wide-binary anomaly is therefore not a generic low-acceleration excess but a structured, environmentally modulated screening transition—one whose morphology, onset scale, and environmental ordering are quantitatively consistent with the conformal scalar field of TEP and are not reproduced by the Newtonian orbital-projection or MOND/EFE parameterizations tested here.

 1. Introduction